I picked my daughter up from school the other day and it was immediately apparent she was in a “mood”.

 It didn’t fix everything, but at least she had one place with some order when every other part of her life felt out of control.
 It was one area where I could step in and be her mom, to show her someone cared and she wasn’t in it alone.

-She’s still my child and I’m always working to move her towards independence.
+She’s still my child, and I’m always working to move her towards independence, teaching life skills, and holding her accountable.

 But sometimes she just needs me to be her mom.

-She needs me to see when she is struggling and be there for her in whatever way I can.
+My daughter needed me to see when she was struggling and be there for her in whatever way I could.

-When we know our kids are sinking further and further into a funk, it’s not fun.
-And they can be pretty awful.
 It can be so easy to react negatively to what may seem like our kids being rude or dismissive or disrespectful.
-And no – their funk shouldn’t justify bad behavior, but it might be masking something deeper.
+And no, their funk shouldn’t justify bad behavior, but it might be masking something deeper.
 And these are the moments when we have the chance to either build up our relationships with our teens or break them down.

-So, before you respond with the urge to judge, discipline, or tell them they better change their attitude STAT, you might want to consider what’s going on in their lives, their minds, their hearts- because oftentimes, something’s up and they just don’t have the ability or desire to talk about it.
+So, before you respond with the urge to judge, discipline, or tell them they better change their attitude STAT, you might want to consider what’s going on in their lives, their minds, and their hearts, because oftentimes, something’s up and they don’t have the ability or desire to talk about it.
+Sometimes finding out the why behind their behavior is more important in correcting the behavior.

-They may be frustrated that they can’t figure it all out on their own and probably have no idea what could help them feel better.
+They may be frustrated that they can’t figure it all out independently and probably have no idea what could help them feel better.

 But if we simply ask “What can I do for you?”

-These teen years are rough and our kids need us to be in their corner even when, no, especiallywhen, they fall in the infamous teen funk.
+These teen years are rough, and our kids need us to be in their corner even when, no, especially when, they fall into the infamous teen funk.

 Because sometimes this might be the best way we can love them when they’re in that funky place.